Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 !!!note

-    The `TrackingOptions` only prevents default properties from being tracked on newly created projects, where data has not yet been sent.
-If you have a project with existing data that you would like to stop collecting the default properties for, please get help in the [Amplitude Community](https://community.amplitude.com/).
-Note that the existing data **is not** deleted.
+    Using `TrackingOptions` only prevents default properties from being tracked on newly created projects, where data has not yet been sent.
+If you have a project with existing data that you want to stop collecting the default properties for, get help in the [Amplitude Community](https://community.amplitude.com/).
+Disabling tracking doesn't delete any existing data in your project.

 ### COPPA control